 Awe has historically and primarily been a topic of contemplation in religion, sociology, psychology and philosophy.
 The etymology of the word "awe" is related to words that express fear and dread.
-In the 18th Century the conception of awe moved toward the sublime, beauty with an element of fear, such as the experience of watching a rainbow after a thunderstorm.
+In the 18th Century the conception of awe moved toward the sublime-beauty with an element of fear-such as the experience of watching a rainbow after a thunderstorm.

-Awe as a design pattern is partly rooted in Abraham Maslow's concept of "peak experiences" (Maslow, 1954), whereby transformative effects of a space lead to a reconsideration of one's ego, and place in the world Today awe is understood to include beauty, that yields perceptions of transcendence (Keltner & Haidt, 2003), and can be categorized into three experiences:
+Awe as a design pattern is partly rooted in Abraham Maslow's concept of "peak experiences" (Maslow, 1954), whereby transformative effects of a space lead to a reconsideration of one's ego and place in the world.
+Today awe is understood to include beauty, that yields perceptions of transcendence (Keltner & Haidt, 2003), and can be categorized into three experiences:

-- Primordial awe (e.g., witnessing an especially powerful leader), - Experiences of nature (e.g., viewing the Grand Canyon), and - Human art and artifacts (e.g., hearing the chorus in the 4th Movement in Beethoven's 9th Symphony; visiting the 7 Wonders of the Modern World).
+- Primordial or moral awe (e.g., witnessing an especially powerful leader or the assembly of millions united in a cause), - Experiences of nature (e.g., viewing the Grand Canyon), and - Human art and artifacts (e.g., hearing the chorus in the 4th Movement in Beethoven's 9th Symphony; visiting the Wonders of the Modern or Ancient World).